greensebastian/socialight/README.md

 The required environment variables can be found in the slack API web interface after creating a slack app with the required permissions.

 * SLACK_BOT_TOKEN
-Starts with *xoxb-* and can be fonud under Features -> OAuth & Permissions.
+Starts with *xoxb-* and can be found under Features -> OAuth & Permissions.

 * SLACK_SIGNING_SECRET
 Can be found under Settings -> Basic Information -> App Credentials